 I would conclude this Snugpak The Cave 4 Person Tent review with the following.
 This is an impressive tent built with the attention to details and from quality materials, a totally reliable and strong tool which will protect you in any weather conditions and in all seasons.
 Replace the aluminum stakes with steel if you plan to use this tent on a rocky or frozen ground.
 Other than that, fully recommended.

 If you need something for solo use from the same brand, please check this Snugpak Ionosphere 1 person tent.

 Thank you for reading.
 If you need something different and for a different number of users, please visit my page with tents of up to 4 people.
 See this Marmot Colfax 4 tent with footprint included and with a removable vestibule.
+Check also this Big Agnes Copper Spur HV Expedition Tent 3 person which is a convertible design for all seasons.
 For larger rents, please check here.